 Once an advocacy program is up and running, employees won’t all want to share the same types of content.
 Nor will they want to share it on the same social networks.
 Some, for example, might be more interested in marketing content such as blogs and infographics, and share mostly on Twitter.
 Others might prefer product development announcements or case studies, and be more active on LinkedIn.

 A key objective of employee advocacy is to amplify brand messages on social media.
 However, the aim is to do so through the voice of individuals – namely, your employees.
-By prioritizing their preferences and giving them the freedom to communicate in their own words, you instill a sense of ownership; you create a culture in which what your employees have to say is just as important as the content they are sharing.
+By prioritizing their preferences and giving them the freedom to communicate in their own words, you instill a sense of ownership.
+Additionally, you create a culture in which what your employees have to say is just as important as the content they are sharing.